Invariants of graph drawings in the plane: Planarity of graphs

 This follows by Assertion \ref{starzch}.c and Lemma \ref{star-zl}.

-\aronly{ Denote the set of skew-symmetric (cf. Assertion \ref{starzch}.a) maps $\widetilde K\to\Z$ up to skew-symmetric cohomology by $H^2_{ss}(\widetilde K;\Z)$.
-A skew-symmetric cohomology class of the integer intersection cocycle of some (or, equivalently, of any) general position PL map $f:K\to\R^2$ is called {\it the van Kampen obstruction} $V(K)\in H^2_{ss}(\widetilde K;\Z)$, see Remarks \ref{vkam-z}, \ref{r:me-fkt}. }
+Denote the set of skew-symmetric (cf. Assertion \ref{starzch}.a) cocycles $\widetilde K\to\Z$ up to skew-symmetric cohomology by $H^2_{ss}(\widetilde K;\Z)$.
+A skew-symmetric cohomology class of the integer intersection cocycle of some (or, equivalently, of any) general position PL map $f:K\to\R^2$ is called {\it the van Kampen obstruction} $V(K)\in H^2_{ss}(\widetilde K;\Z)$, see Remark \ref{r:me-fkt}.